 … The first thing we usually do when someone disagrees with us is that we just assume they are ignorant.
 You know, they don’t have access to the same information we do and when we generously share that information with them, they are going to see the light and come on over to our team.

 When that doesn’t work.
 When it turns out those people have all the same information and they still don’t agree with us we move onto a second assumption.
 They’re idiots …

-This approach of trying to convince people that we're right and they're right is flawed and rarely works. and it's not because people are idiots, most of them are not.
+This approach of trying to convince people that we’re right and they’re wrong is flawed and rarely works.
+And it’s not because people are idiots, most of them are not.

 The Illusion of Explanatory Depth